syncfusion-content/xamarin-docs/Xamarin/SfKanban/Getting Started.md

 We need to set the required property name to `ColumnMappingPath` which will be essential to add the data to the respective columns.

-In this example, the data whose `Category` propertyÕs value is set as `Open` will be added to the todo Column and other data will be added to the respective columns.
+In this example, the data whose `Category` propertyï¿½s value is set as `Open` will be added to the todo Column and other data will be added to the respective columns.

 The following code example illustrates how this can be done.